 What We Don’t Like

-- Internal layer does a good job of wicking moisture but takes a long time to dry.
+- The internal layer does a good job of wicking moisture but takes a long time to dry.

 RAB Borealis Softshell Jacket – Men’s